The Utopia Workshop Ltd

 £420 minimum fee

-Groupwork: in literature, philosophy, history, psychoanalysis, theatre & education, with a special focus on France.
+The focus is on Groupwork: in literature, philosophy, history, psychoanalysis, theatre & education, with a special focus on France.

 adult education for another world